WisedomChainGroup/WIPs/wip-8.md

 rlp.list(X, Y, Z, ...)
     denotes recursive encoding of [X, Y, Z, ...] as an RLP list. sha3(MESSAGE)
-    is the Keccak256 hash function as used by Ethereum. ecies.encrypt(PUBKEY, MESSAGE, AUTHDATA)
+    is the Keccak256 hash function as used by Wisdom. ecies.encrypt(PUBKEY, MESSAGE, AUTHDATA)
     is the asymmetric authenticated encryption function as used by RLPx.
     AUTHDATA is authenticated data which is not part of the resulting ciphertext,